Bicycle insurance

 Will kids and young riders be insured?

-Specialist bicycle insurance will only cover riders over the age of 16.
+Specialist bicycle insurance typically only cover riders over the age of 16.
 Family bikes should be included under your home contents insurance against theft or malicious damage.

 However, this cover only applies to when they’re stored at your property.
 Just remember to include them when working out the value of your contents insurance.